andrewsunglaekim/intro_to_ruby/readme.md

 - released publically in 1995
 - writes like english
 - great language to learn for your very first programming language because of its relatively simple syntax

+Prior Knowledge Inventory(10m)
+-	list every day uses of computer programming
+Take Email for example:
+- *what did the programmer think about in order to write the program for email*
+- data types

 ### Some Data types(10m)
 - strings